Boeing Delays Launch Of Long-Haul Jet As 737 Max Crisis Remains The Focus

 "If there was immediate customer demand for the airplane, they would pursue it," he said.

-The delay in the long-haul jet could be welcome news for France-based Airbus, a plane manufacturer also developing an ultra-long range aircraft.
+The delay in the long-haul jet could be welcome news for France-based Airbus, a plane manufacturer also developing an ultra-long-range aircraft.

 "There's fierce competition between the two of them," Epstein said of Airbus and Boeing.
 "And if this does create an opportunity for Airbus, they're going to take it."